vladcipariu91/appyx/documentation/ui/transitions.md

 To move content between two Child Nodes you need to use `localMovableContentWithTargetVisibility` composable function with the correct key to retrieve existing content if it exists or put content for this key if it doesn't exist.
+In addition to that, on Parent's `Children` composable you need to set `withMovableContent` to true.

 In the example below when a NodeOne is being replaced with NodeTwo in a BackStack or Spotlight NavModel `CustomMovableContent("movableContentKey")` will be moved from NodeOne to NodeTwo without losing its